 It is time, as a part of our evolution, for all humankind to look upon ourselves as a species and reevaluate our place in the universe.
 Countries and cultures may no longer be able to afford the luxury of competing with each other over beliefs and economic interests as we have in the past.
 We must recognize that our technologies now affect the entire planet hence we are directly responsible for its future.

 We must ask ourselves a great philosophical question.
 "What is the future we want for Life and Earth and how are we going to achieve this together"?
-The countries of our world must now learn to work as one and carefully plan for the future of humanity, all Life, and the Earth.
+The countries of our world must now learn to work as one and carefully plan for the future of humankind, all Life, and the Earth.

 Dinosaur Image courtesy of freedigitalphotos